LelsersLasers/UnderwaterWorld/README.md

             - More boids
             - More wall avoidence rays
             - Higher wall avoidance range
-- Better terrain generation
+- Terrain coloring
-    - And coloring terrain
+    - Do by z level?
-    - And more phsyically plausible
+    - With terracing effect?
 - Propeller bubbles?
 - Shader/lighting effects
     - Lights?